 All that’s left to do after printing them is to trim the white borders and connect them by tape or however way you like.
-Alternatively, during step 4 in Page setup, you can also adjust the page margin to suit your need.
-Lower margin will reduce the size of white border for each page.
+Alternatively, during step 4 in Page setup, you can also adjust the page margin to suit your needs.
+A lower margin will reduce the size of the white border for each page.

 It’s also worth mentioning that we use Paint in this guide, not Paint 3D.
-If you search for Paint in Windows 10/11 start menu, you will probably see Paint 3D first as it’s meant to be the new Paint since the Windows 10 creators update.
-Paint didn’t get replaced though.
+If you search for Paint in Windows 10/11 start menu, you will probably see Paint 3D first, as it’s meant to be the new Paint since the Windows 10 creators update.
+However, Paint didn’t get replaced.
 You can still open it in Windows 11/10.